Roots

 S-s-s-s-somebody stop me...I feel like I could quote half the New Testament here.
 The idea that believers are no longer under Old Testament law but under grace is everywhere you turn.
 Paul drives this point home so clearly throughout his epistles that many in the Hebrew Roots movement consider Paul's teaching misunderstood or mistranslated—if not heretical, because a plain text reading of any one of several of Paul's epistles absolutely rips HRM theology to shreds.

 I need to insert an important point here.
-A lot of Evangelical Christians seem to take the idea of being under grace (as opposed to the law) a bit too far, and effectively turn it into an excuse to have a lax attitude toward sin.
-A full treatment of this topic is far beyond the scope of this article, but it's important to note that Christ did not abolish the law—He fulfilled it.
+A lot of Evangelical Christians take the idea of being under grace (as opposed to the law) a bit too far, and turn it into an excuse to have a lax attitude toward sin.
+This goes beyond the scope of this article, but it's important to note that Christ did not abolish the law—He fulfilled it.
 In other words, He performed it perfectly on our behalf (because we couldn't).

 But that doesn't mean all of God's moral laws just dried up and blew away.